 Interviewee: Hormones just change a lot of things.
-It just made a lot of things more evident and also just because of age wise, when you start expecting kids to age out of certain behaviors and they don’t, then you start going, oh.
-So, I think some of it was puberty, some of it was just awareness of age wise, why aren’t you kind of outgrowing some of these behaviors.
+It just made a lot of things more evident and also, just because of age wise, when you start expecting kids to age out of certain behaviors and they don’t, then you start going, oh.
+So, I think some of it was puberty, some of it was just awareness of like age wise, why aren’t you kind of outgrowing some of these behaviors.
 Yeah, I think that’s a lot of it.
-Also, there were so many struggles with her schoolwork that we actually did do a neuropsych evaluation because I was like, I need to know what’s going on because I don’t know how to deal with this, and that’s when a lot of these diagnoses came out.
+And also, there were so many struggles with her schoolwork that we actually did do a neuropsychic evaluation because I was like, I need to know what’s going on because I don’t know how to deal with this, and that’s when a lot of these diagnoses came out.
 It was like, oh, there’s all these things, oh, that explains a lot of stuff.

 Interviewer: Yeah, that makes sense, thank you.
 And has your child ever received specific therapies or interventions for their sensory sensitivities?

-Interviewee: She’s current doing occupational therapy, which they are focusing a lot on these different, how can you cope, how can you lessen the impact, how can you, is there any to kind of desensitize yourself to certain things.
+Interviewee: She’s currently doing occupational therapy, which they are focusing a lot on these different, how can you cope, how can you lessen the impact, how can you, is there any to kind of desensitize yourself to certain things.
 Or, if not, then how can you set yourself up for maximum success in situations when it’s not always the best.

 Interviewer: Totally, yeah.
 Do you think OT has helped in that capacity?

 Interviewee: I do think it’s definitely made us much more aware of what are some of the specific things that are actually sensory issues.
-And for me, I mean, speaking for myself, I just wasn’t aware, I didn’t really even understand what occupational therapy was about and I didn’t realize that sensory processing disorders even existed, and that like, oh, and there’s maybe ways that you can help people cope better, like I just didn’t know all those things.
+And for me, I mean, speaking for myself, I just wasn’t aware, I didn’t really even understand what occupational therapy was about and I didn’t realize that sensory processing disorders even existed, and that like, oh, and there’s maybe ways that you can like help people cope better, like I just didn’t know all those things.
 So I feel like knowledge wise it’s made a big difference to be aware of what’s going on and why those things happen and understanding that, you know, you can have things that are wrong with your senses, like you could be blind, but you can also have something in your brain that doesn’t process what you’re seeing in a way that makes sense, so that you kind of misinterpret what you’re actually seeing, even though your eyes work fine.
 I didn’t realize that could be an issue, too.
 So for me, understanding that your brain might be having a problem dealing with something, it’s not that your senses don’t work right, it’s that your brain maybe doesn’t process the information in the same way that everyone else’s does.
-And that explains a lot of things to me, understanding how people work and [18:00] certain things can be a problem, and it’s not because you’re choosing that or something like that, it’s literally that’s just the way your brain works.
+And that explains a lot of things to me, understanding how people work and [18:00] why certain things can be a problem, and it’s not because you’re choosing that or something like that, it’s literally that’s just the way your brain works.

 Interviewer: That’s wonderful.
-And has OT provided concrete skills for your child to help manage their life a little bit more easily?
+And has OT provided like concrete skills for your child to help manage their life a little bit more easily?